junxit/us-congress-bills-112/metadata.md

 - 2011-02-18 — Message on Senate action sent to the House.
 - 2011-02-18 — Received in the House.
 - 2011-02-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-02-19 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2011-03-16 — Committee Consideration and Mark-up Session Held.
+- 2011-03-16 — Ordered to be Reported by Voice Vote.
+- 2011-03-16 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2011-04-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-04-12 — Considered as unfinished business. (consideration: CR H2585-2586)
+- 2011-04-12 — Considered under suspension of the rules. (consideration: CR H2582-2584)
+- 2011-04-12 — DEBATE - The House proceeded with forty minutes of debate on S. 307.
+- 2011-04-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-04-12 — Mr. Crawford moved to suspend the rules and pass the bill.
+- 2011-04-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 3, 1 Present (Roll no. 255). (text: CR H2582)
+- 2011-04-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 3, 1 Present (Roll no. 255).(text: CR H2582)
+- 2011-04-12 — Placed on the House Calendar, Calendar No. 28.
+- 2011-04-12 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-59.
+- 2011-04-12 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-59.